rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 ### Register Rosetta using update-binfmts

-To use `update-binfmts`, it might be neccessary to install `binfmt-support` first, with the following command -
+To use `update-binfmts`, it might be necessary to install `binfmt-support` first, with the following command -

 ```shell
 sudo apt-get install -y binfmt-support